RobertLD/RobertLD.github.io/_posts/2024-01-26-Collection-of-Project-Ideas.md

 4. PQL and SQL wrapper around parquet files with a GUI interface similar to datagrip.
 5. Bitbucket plugin in clojure to add git-semver to PullRequests
 6. VSCode plugin to add Automatic SQL formatting for strings
+7. CLI application to read/parse markdown data and fail a build on grammar mistakes, with configurable proof-reading capabilities.
+Would be used as a github action for github.io pages/blogs.

 ### Interesting
 1. Workflow engine that supports job dependencies, retries and priority